 Radici Italian Restaurant Menu

-The chef patron is Francesco Mazzei who takes inspiration from his Southern Italian and named the restaurant ‘Radici’ which is actually Italian for roots.
+The chef patron is Francesco Mazzei who takes inspiration from his Southern Italian background and names the restaurant ‘Radici’ which is Italian for roots.
 The kitchen is run by Antonio Mazzone who has worked with Francesco for over a decade.
-The menu is small but perfectly formed and the dishes come out of the kitchen quite quickly which is helpful if you are going to a theatre performance at the Almeida opposite.
+The menu is small but perfectly formed, and the dishes come out of the kitchen quite quickly, which is helpful if you are going to a theatre performance at the Almeida opposite.

 Smoked Aubergine Crocchette

 Nibbles include pizza base with olive oil and rosemary, bread with extra virgin olive oil and nocellara olives which are those lovely green buttery soft ones.
 Small snacks comprised of spicy meatballs, nduja (Italian spicy spreadable pork salumi) bruschetta and smoked aubergine crocchette.
 We tried the crocchette which featured mashed smoked aubergine inside a fried breadcrumb coating.
 Antipasti featured salumi with buffalo mozzarella and charred mackerel with hen egg and Sicilian peppers.